 It goes without saying that when it comes to getting a customer into a vehicle for a test drive, faster is better.
-Over 60 percent of car buyers have spent nearly 15 hours researching their intended purchase before stepping foot in your dealership, and they don’t want to prolong the buying process by waiting to get into the vehicle they want to test drive.
+Car buyers have spent approximately seven hours researching their intended purchase before stepping foot in your dealership, and they don’t want to prolong the buying process by waiting to get into the vehicle they want to test drive.

 If your salespeople are forced to use inefficient processes to access keys, both they and your customers become frustrated.
 And when your customers are dissatisfied, they’ll go straight to your competitors.

 On the flip side, when your salespeople are happy and can work more efficiently, they'll provide better service and leave your customers satisfied, impressed and, hopefully, ready to give that 5-star review!